tomlm/Linq.AI/README.md

 Currently there is an implementation for OpenAI which you can get by installing Linq.AI.OpenAI

-And then instantiate a transformer like this:
+You instantiate a transformer like this:
 ```csharp
 var model = new new OpenAITransformer(model: "gpt-4o-mini", "<open ai key>");
 ```